 Even under the general classification, "herbaceous perennial," there are a number of sub-classes, based on how a plant stores nutrients underground during the winter (nutrients upon which it will draw when the weather warms up enough for it to produce vegetation once again).
 Everybody immediately thinks of the "roots" that survive underground during winter, but some perennials have other kinds of specialized plant parts that patiently wait out the winter below the surface.

-For example, there are spring bulb plants that store nutrients in a bulb, then burst upon the scene in springtime with leaves, stems, and early-spring flowers.
+For example, there are spring bulb plants that store nutrients in a bulb, then burst upon the scene in early springtime with a show of leaves, stems, and blooms.
 Daffodil flowers (Narcissus) are a well-known example.
-Other plants, such as Dahlia flowers, differ in two ways from the spring bulbs:
+Other plants, such as dahlia flowers, differ in two ways from the spring bulbs:

 - Their plant part that holds nutrients underground is classified as a "tuber," which resembles a bulb.

 - Tubers are from tropical countries and they need to be overwintered indoors.
 They can then be brought back outdoors when warmer temperatures return; they do not bloom until summer.